MaebhNiGhuairim/maebhs-assessed-project/README.md

 - AI tools significantly reduced time spent on repetitive tasks, enabling more focus on refining user experience and accessibility.
 - Efficiency gains included streamlined debugging, comprehensive test coverage, and improved code maintainability.
 - AI improved my understanding of building a website, as I asked it to explain its reasoning often.
+- However, AI is not infallible.
+Often times, they do not scan the right files, or place the wrong urls in, as an example.
+It's important to know that you must rely on your own ability to code first

 ## Testing Summary